Early Life

 Philanthropy

-Beyond his work in private equity, Spaht is deeply involved in philanthropy.
-He is the president and chair of the Spaht Family Foundation, which he founded with his wife, Claire, in 2019.
-The foundation focuses on mental health, the arts, environmental conservation, and humanitarian assistance.
-The foundation is also the lead donor to the Lindley Center at Washington and Lee University.
+Beyond his professional achievements, Spaht is committed to philanthropy.
+He is the president and chair of the Spaht Family Foundation, established in 2019 with his wife, Claire.
+The foundation supports causes related to mental health, environmental conservation, and the arts.
+Spaht's commitment to philanthropy also includes supporting the Lindley Center at Washington and Lee University, a student health and wellness clinic named in honor of his late sister, Dr. Lindley Spaht.